crosire/reshade/include/README.md

     }

     // But preferably things should be done through the graphics API abstraction.
-    // E.g. to create a new 800x600 texture in GPU memory, call 'reshade::api::device::create_resource' like this: resource texture = {};
+    // E.g. to create a new 800x600 texture in GPU memory, call 'reshade::api::device::create_resource()' like this: resource texture = {};
     const resource_desc desc(800, 600, 1, 1, format::r8g8b8a8_unorm, 1, memory_heap::gpu_only, resource_usage::shader_resource | resource_usage::render_target);
     if (!device->create_resource(desc, nullptr, resource_usage::undefined, &texture))